stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 **Verify Restored PVC :**

-Once a restore process is complete, we will see that new PVCs with the name `restore-data-restore-demo-0` , `restore-data-restore-demo-1` and `restore-data-restore-demo-2` has been created.
+Once a restore process is complete, we are going to see that new PVCs with the name `restore-data-restore-demo-0` , `restore-data-restore-demo-1` and `restore-data-restore-demo-2` has been created.

 Verify that the PVCs has been created by the following command,